-US sanctions Hezbollah-allied Lebanese Christian leader
+US sanctions Hezbollah-allied Lebanese Christian politician

 There have been concerns that sanctioning Bassil, a major power broker in Lebanon, would further complicate Hariri’s mission.

 Bassil has held several high-level posts in the Lebanese government, serving as the minister of telecommunications, energy and water and as foreign minister at various intervals over the past two decades.
-He also heads the Free Patriotic Movement, the Christian party founded by Aoun.
+He also heads the Free Patriotic Movement, the Christian party founded by Aoun, and is a top advisor to the president.

 The Treasury designation described him as being “at the forefront of corruption” in Lebanon, accusing him of being involved in approving several projects that would have steered Lebanese government funds to individuals close to him through a group of front companies, while minister of energy in 2014.